What are Geographic Information Systems (GIS)?

 A good analysis requires good data.
 An extensive collection of GIS data is available through the Map and Geospatial Information Center.

 ArcGIS Desktop and ArcGIS Pro software are available to Princeton faculty, students and staff through a university-wide license, and can be downloaded onto PCs running Windows.
-Installation instructions for ArcGIS 10.6.1 are available at https://princeton.service-now.com/snap?id=kb_article&sys_id=3ad6066fdbd853445857906adb961936.
-Instructions to install ArcGIS Pro will be posted soon.
-Please contact Bill Guthe at firstname.lastname@example.org for more information.
+Installation instructions for ArcGIS Pro 2.x are available.
+Please contact Bill Guthe at email@example.com for any installation questions.

 ArcGIS Online/ Portal for ArcGIS are on-line mapping and analysis tools available to the Princeton community.
-These services are accessed through web browsers.
-Please contact Bill Guthe at email@example.com or Tsering Wangyal Shawa at firstname.lastname@example.org if you are interested in using Portal for ArcGIS.
+These services are accessed through web browsers by going to the.
+Princeton University ArcGIS Online portal.
+Choose the Princeton University option to log in to the site using your Princeton NetID and password.
+Once on the site, you can create and load data, make web maps and build web applications.
+Please contact Bill Guthe at firstname.lastname@example.org or T. Wangyal Shawa at email@example.com if you have any questions.

 Research Computing staff support ERDAS Imagine and other products from Hexagon Geospatial.
 ERDAS Imagine is used for image analysis, remote sensing, and GIS.
 A limited number of stand-alone licenses are available each year.

 ENVI is image analysis software built using IDL, a scientific programming language.
-A limited number of stand-alone licenses are available each year.
+A limited number of floating licenses are available each year.

 Research Computing staff supports QGIS, an open-source GIS product that runs on most operating systems.
-The software can be downloaded from http://www.qgis.org.
+The software can be downloaded from the QGIS site.
 Related open-source software such as PostgreSQL/PostGIS, GeoServer, OpenLayers, and Leaflet are also supported.

 How can I get started using GIS?

-One and a half-hour workshops are offered by Library and Research Computing staff once or twice a semester.
-Students, faculty and staff may sign up for these workshops at http://library.princeton.edu/collections/pumagic/workshops.
-Training is provided in both Esri and open-source desktop software.
+Library and Research Computing staff offer one and a half-hour workshops each semester.
+Students, faculty and staff may sign up for these workshops through the Princeton library.
+Training is provided in both Esri and QGIS desktop software.